Robotics-and-Dynamical-Systems-Lab/RAS545/Lab2/instructions.md

 | 0  | 0  | 0  | 0  |-20 | 30 |
 | 90 | 0  |-90 | 0  | 0  | 10 |

-**DIY**: Students may try alternate combinations of joint angles, and verify them with pymycobot (see point 4).
+**DIY**: *Students may try alternate combinations of joint angles, and verify them with pymycobot (see point 4)*.

 4. Run the send_angles() method with the arguments as the above joint angles, and then run get_angles() and get_coords().
 Do the position and orientation match ?
-You may use the code templates provided in the [Lab 2 programs folder]().
+You may use the code templates provided in the [Lab 2 programs folder]https://github.com/Robotics-and-Dynamical-Systems-Lab/RAS545/tree/fall2024/Lab2/lab2_programs).

 5. Tabulate your responses and compare the results.
 Document your code and take screenshots of MATLAB outputs vs pymycobot outputs.
 Take a video of the operation of the cobot in any one of the above joint angle sets or that of your own.